snileaf/Satisfactory-poptracker/README.md

 - Populate MAM Maps with locations, then configure logic for said locations.
 - Cut and edit Biome Maps according to the 1.2 map, then add manual locations for each harddrive location.
 (PLEASE DM ME IF YOU WANT TO HELP, IT SUCKS!)
 - Maybe do Mercer Spheres and Somersloops too, no promises though.
+- Lower image resolution for item images to reduce pack size and pixelation.